nrvate/aimd/uranus_in_polarites.md

 * **Dissonances:**  35% -  Can clash with Nessus'  tendency towards obsession and revenge,  leading to a destructive approach to change.
 * **Tilt:**  30% Harmony Tilt

-**Nessus/Uranus (Yin Nessus, Following Uranus):  The  Empowered Survivor,  Breaking Free from Toxicity**
+**Nessus/Uranus (Yin Nessus, Uranus Following):  The  Empowered Survivor,  Breaking Free from Toxicity**
 * **Principle:** This archetype embodies the transformative power of healing from trauma and abuse.
 They follow Uranus's  lead,  using Nessus's  energy to confront their own darkness and reclaim their power.
 Their journey is often one of deep introspection and shadow work,  as they break free from toxic patterns and embrace their authentic self.
 * **Examples:**  Survivors of abuse who find healing and empowerment through therapy or creative expression,  individuals who have overcome addiction and now help others,  activists who work to dismantle systems that perpetuate abuse.
 * **Core Dissonance:** Their core dissonance lies in the risk of repeating the cycle of abuse, as their own unhealed wounds may lead them to perpetuate the same patterns of harm in their relationships and interactions.